MicrosoftDocs/win32/desktop-src/medfound/mfsampleextension-featuremap.md

 ## Remarks

-Applications can retrieve this value from an **IMFSample** by invoking the [IMFAttributes::GetBlob](/windows/win32/api/mfobjects/nf-mfobjects-imfattributes-getblob) method.
+Applications can set this value on an **IMFSample** by invoking the [IMFAttributes::SetBlob](/windows/win32/api/mfobjects/nf-mfobjects-imfattributes-setblob) method.

 ## Requirements